roryp/reliable-web-app-pattern-java-workshop/Part1-Tooling/README.md

 # Introduction

-In this section we will setup the reference example to be explored in part 2-7.
+In this section, we'll setup the reference example to be explored in part 2-7.
 The provisioning of the Azure resources will take 20 minutes and the deployment 20 minutes.
 Between the provision and deployment, please proceed to parts 2-7 so you can continue with the workshop while the installation is running.

 ## Prerequisites